When you need to apply for Universal Credit

 Some people will not move to Universal Credit

-You will not move to Universal Credit if you only receive Housing Benefit and you:
+You will not move to Universal Credit if you only receive Housing Benefit and you, or you and your partner:

-• are a pensioner (you are 66 years old or over)
+• are of State Pension age (66 years old or over)

-• live in temporary accommodation provided by a council because you were homeless
+• live in temporary accommodation provided by a council because you were homeles

 • live in supported accommodation including refuges, hostels, extra care housing and some sheltered housing

-Instead, you will continue to receive support with housing costs through your existing Housing Benefit.
+Instead, you will continue to receive support with housing costs through Housing Benefit.

-If you’re not sure which benefits you’re on, you can speak an independent adviser.
+If you’re not sure which benefits you’re on, you can speak to an independent adviser.